allinbits/govgen-governance-dapp/README.md

 The page for a specific proposal (URL format: `https://app.govgen.io/proposals/XXX` where XXX is the id of the proposal) provides a view of all the proposal's details in a tabbed interface.

-There is a hero component which includes the title, status, turnout, necessary quorum, expected result and current vote tallies.
-It also includes the call-to-action to Vote or Deposit (depending on proposal status).
+There is a hero component that includes the title, status, turnout, necessary quorum, expected result, and current vote tallies.
+It also consists of a call-to-action to Vote or Deposit (depending on the proposal status).

 Under the hero component, you will find the following tabs: